GetStream/Dokkasaurus/README.md

 # Dokkassaurus

 This plugin creates Markdown files that can be used with Docussauros.
 Use this plugin in conjunction with [DokkasaurusSidebar](https://github.com/GetStream/DokkasaurusSidebar) to generated the page.

 ## Installing

 At the momment this plugin is not deployed yet at maven central.
 So you use `mavenLocal()` to use this plugin.

 ```
 ./gradlew assemble publishToMavenLocal
 ```

-Then add `mavenLocal()` to your project and include it to your project:
+Then add `mavenLocal()` to your project and include it to your project (in the module level):

 ```
 dokkaPlugin("io.getstream:dokkasaurus:0.1.4-SNAPSHOT")
 ```

+For multi module projects, put the dokkaPlugin in every module that you would like to include.

 ## Running
 Run for single module projects:

 ```